-Aside from Spotify and Youtube, there are many apps on your phone that can act as a white noise machine or are full of relaxing sounds to help you to get to sleep.
+Aside from Spotify and Youtube, many apps on your phone can act as a white noise machine or are full of relaxing sounds to help you get to sleep.
 We’ve listed our 3 favourites below:

-This app contains ambient sounds and allows you to create your own mixes, so you can choose the sounds that you find the most sleep inducing.
+This app contains ambient sounds and allows you to create your own mixes, so you can choose the sounds that you find the most sleep-inducing.
 The sounds create a relaxed environment and aim to help you drift into a cyclical sleep pattern.
-It also has a sleep timer with a slow fade out, and alarm clock with slow fade-in to wake you up gently.
+It also has a sleep timer with a slow fade-out, and an alarm clock with a slow fade-in to wake you up gently.
 Best of all, it’s easy to use!

 Helping you to unwind and reduce stress, this application has a large sound catalogue that will help you to drift off.
-If there is a particular sound that helps you to get to sleep, you can record and loop additional new sounds with ease.
+If there is a particular sound that allows you to get to sleep, you can record and loop in additional new sounds with ease.
 You can control the app from your lock screen or using headphones that have a remote control.
-Advanced Settings let you adjust sound volume, balance, pitch, mixing with iPod music, looping the playlist, custom alarm snooze times, and more.
+Advanced Settings let you adjust sound volume, balance, and pitch, mix with iPod music, loop the playlist, custom alarm snooze times, and more.